-If you are here I assume you decided Fiji is a good idea for solo female travelers and I agree with you 🙂 I also used to think only couples go to Fiji or honeymooners, and those with family.
+If you are here I assume you decided Fiji is a good idea for solo female travelers and I agree with you 🙂 I also used to think only couples go to Fiji or honeymooners, and those with family and kids.
 It’s all about that package deals with flight and hotels, kid’s club, romantic walks on the beach, buffet meals, and breakfast on beds.
 Except, if as a solo traveler you can afford it all, more power to you.
-Welcome to Fiji Solo travel guide, continue reading as I cover everything you need to know before you go.
+Welcome to the Fiji Solo travel guide, continue reading as I cover everything you need to know before you go.

 Traveling to one of “the tropical islands” alone is a great idea.
 I mean, if you are looking for serene tranquility, cultural authenticity, and natural beauty, then Fiji is the best choice.
-This is a guest post by a fellow solo female traveler – Asha.
-Thank you for your contribution.

 Fiji is a gorgeous country with its 333 islands and is known as the ‘Soft Coral Capital of the World’.
 It is punctuated with loads of scenic landscapes and other geographical features such as turquoise oceans and the Great Astrolabe Reef.
 So an underwater adventure could be a highlight reel when visiting Fiji.
 If you’re a keen diver, a must experience would be diving with hundreds of different species of fish and coral.
-Alternatively, if you are not keen on water, there are equally fun non-water activities available which I will elaborate further down below.
+Alternatively, if you are not keen on water, there are equally fun non-water activities available which I will elaborate on further down below.

 - How to get to Fiji?

 - How many days in Fiji is enough?

 - What are FIJI covid entry requirements?